DFKI-NLP/mt-testsuite/README.md

 ## Related work
 The directory `bibtex` contains a list of bibtex (`.bib`) files of prior work that has resulted in the creation of the test suite or applications of it.

+## Citation
+When using our data, please cite the following work:
+Vivien Macketanz, Eleftherios Avramidis, Aljoscha Burchardt, He Wang, Renlong Ai, Shushen Manakhimova, Ursula Strohriegel, Sebastian Möller and Hans Uszkoreit (2022).
+A Linguistically Motivated Test Suite to Semi-Automatically Evaluate German–English Machine Translation Output.
+In: Proceedings of the 13th Language Resources and Evaluation Conference (LREC).